 We manage investment advisory accounts for institutional investors including, but not limited to, corporate and public pension funds, endowments and foundations, private investment funds, as well as for mutual funds and wealthy individuals ("Clients").
 We provide advice to Clients regarding equity securities, debt instruments, and other investments and financial instruments.
 Since its founding in 1968, Pembroke has focused substantially on Canadian and U.S. growth companies with smaller to medium sized capitalization.
 The majority of our investment decisions are made through qualitative and fundamental analysis.
-All accounts with the same mandate are managed on a similar basis, We do have flexibility to permit Clients to impose certain restrictions on their accounts with respect to: (1) the specific types of investments or asset classes that we will or will not purchase for their account; (2) the nature of the issuers of investments that we will or will not purchase for their account; or (3) the risk profile of instruments we will or will not purchase for their account; or the risk profile of the account as a whole.
-In general, our Client accounts are fully invested and we do not normally engage in market timing.
+All accounts with the same mandate are managed on a similar basis, We do have flexibility to permit Clients to impose certain restrictions on their accounts with respect to: (1) the specific types of investments that we will or will not purchase for their account; or (3) the risk profile of instruments we will or will not purchase for their account; or (3) the risk profile of instruments we do not normally engage in market timing.

-As of January 1, 2019, the Registrant had \$1.4 billion in assets under management to which it provides advice on a discretionary basis.
+As of January 1, 2021, the Registrant had \$2.2 billion in assets under management to which it provides advice on a discretionary basis.